 Advertisements in promotes the sale and / or encourages the use of goods Public Places and services found in the municipal area Cemeteries, and The establishment conducts and control of facilities for Yes Funeral Parlours the purpose of disposing of human and animal remains.
-Crematoria Cleaning The cleaning of public streets, roads and other public Yes spaces either manually or mechanically Control of Public The regulation, control and monitoring of any activity, Yes Nuisance condition or thing that may adversely affect a person or a community Control of The control of undertakings that sell liquor to the Yes Undertakings that public that is permitted to do so in terms of provincial Sell Liquor to the legislation, regulation and licenses, and includes an Public inspection service to monitor liquor outlets for compliance to license requirements.
+Crematoria Cleaning The cleaning of public streets, roads and other public Yes - spaces either manually or mechanically Control of Public The regulation, control and monitoring of any activity, Yes Nuisance condition or thing that may adversely affect a person or a community Control of The control of undertakings that sell liquor to the Yes Undertakings that public that is permitted to do so in terms of provincial Sell Liquor to the legislation, regulation and licenses, and includes an Public inspection service to monitor liquor outlets for compliance to license requirements.

 Facilities for the The provision of and/or the regulation, control and Yes Accommodation, monitoring of facilities which provide accommodation Care and and care for well or sick animals and the burial or Burial of Animals cremation of animals, including monitoring of adherence to any standards and registration required.
 Fencing and Fences The provision and maintenance and/or regulation of Yes any boundary or deterrents to animals and pedestrians along streets or roads.
 Licensing of Dogs The control over the number and health status of dogs Yes through a licensing mechanism.
-Licensing and Control Ensuring the quality and the maintenance of Yes of Undertakings that environmental health standards through regulation, a sell food to the public licensing mechanism and monitoring of any place that renders in the course of any commercial transaction, the supply of refreshments or meals for consumption Local Amenities The provision, management, preservation and Yes maintenance of any municipal place, land, and building reserved for the protection of places or objects of scenic, natural, historical and cultural value or interest and the constitue and control of any only on other and the provision and control of any such or other facilities.
-Local Sports Facilities The provision, management and/or control of any Yes sporting facility within the municipal area.
-Markets The establishment, operation, management, conduct, Yes regulation and/or control of markets other than fresh produce markets including market permits, location, times, conduct etc. Municipal Abattoirs The establishment; conduct and/or control of facilities Yes for the slaughtering of livestock.
-Municipal Parks and The provision, management, control and maintenance Yes Recreation of any land, gardens or facility set aside for recreation, sightseeing and/or tourism and include playgrounds but exclude sport facilities.
-Municipal Roads The construction, maintenance, and control of a road Yes which the public has the right to and includes, in addition to the roadway the land of which the road consists or over which the road extends and anything on that land forming part of and/or connected therewith.
+Licensing and Control Ensuring the quality and the maintenance of Yes of Undertakings that environmental health standards through regulation, a sell food to the public licensing mechanism and monitoring of any place that renders in the course of any commercial transaction, the supply of refreshments or meals for consumption Local Amenities The provision, management, preservation and Yes maintenance of any municipal place, land, and building reserved for the protection of places or objects of scenic, natural, historical and cultural value or interest L l . ı and the provision and control of any such or other · racincies.
+The provision, management and/or control of any Yes sporting facility within the municipal area.
+The establishment, operation, management, conduct, Yes regulation and/or control of markets other than fresh produce markets including market permits, location, times, conduct etc. The establishment; conduct and/or control of facilities Yes for the slaughtering of livestock.
+The provision, management, control and maintenance Yes of any land, gardens or facility set aside for recreation, sightseeing and/or tourism and include playgrounds but exclude sport facilities.
+The construction, maintenance, and control of a road Yes which the public has the right to and includes, in addition to the roadway the land of which the road consists or over which the road extends and anything on that land forming part of and/or connected therewith. sporting facility within the municipal area.
+The establishment, operation, management, conduct, regulation and/or control of markets other than fresh produce markets including market permits, location, times, conduct etc. The establishment; conduct and/or control of facilities for the slaughtering of livestock.
+The provision, management, control and maintenance of any land, gardens or facility set aside for recreation, sightseeing and/or tourism and include playgrounds but exclude sport facilities.
+The construction, maintenance, and control of a road which the public has the right to and includes, in addition to the roadway the land of which the road consists or over which the road extends and anything on